February 07, 2025 6 min read

 ACCLIMATION

-The most difficult stage of growing a carpet is at the start.
-There are various factors that contribute to transition stress for newly planted plants; if you bought them in emersed form they have to transition to submerged growth forms, if they came from different water parameters they have to reprogramme their enzymes to fit the current tank environment.
-The chances of success rates are maximized when transition stress is reduced.
+The most difficult stage of growing a carpet is at the beginning.
+There are several factors that contribute to transition stress in newly planted plants; if you have purchased them in an emersed form they need to transition to submerged growth forms, if they have come from different water parameters they need to reprogramme their enzymes to suit the current tank environment.
+The chances of success are maximised if transition stress is reduced.

-By following the guide below, you should be able to grow dwarf hair grass carpet (DHG), Monte carlo (MC), Microsword (Lileopsis species), and Marsilea species without injected CO2.
-Glossostigma may require more light.
-HC Cuba plant is tough to grow without CO2, and should not be attempted unless you have spare time and plants to waste, but this approach will increase your chances massively.
+By following the guidelines below you should be able to grow Dwarf Hairy Grass Carpet (DHG), Monte Carlo (MC), Microsword (Lileopsis species) and Marsilea species without CO2 injection.
+Glossostigma may need more light.
+The HC Cuba plant is difficult to grow without CO2 and should not be attempted unless you have a lot of time and plants to waste, but this approach will massively increase your chances.

 Best species that can be grown without CO2: